ethbra/team-planetarium/materials/standup/Sprint 2/Standup-5-2.md

 ### Work to be Done
 - Study
-- Pair programming for adding fields to planetarium stretch goal
+- Pair programming for continuation of adding fields to planetarium stretch goal